 |"The Culture in the Workplace Questionnaire™ is effective, easy to use and understand.
 Highly recommended!"

 Leading expert in the field of intercultural communications

 Understanding one's own culture and the impact of culture on the actions of others is essential for effective global business interactions.
 The Culture in the Workplace Questionnaire™ will provide you with insights about yourself and provide you a better understanding of how your cultural preferences, as well as the cultural preferences of others, impact working relationships.
 It also willprovide you with a framework for understanding diverse approaches to workplace interactions such as problem solving, working in teams and managing projects.

 Background on the Culture in the Workplace Questionnaire™

 ITAP licenses the Culture in the Workplace Questionnaire™ from Dr. Hofstede and has the worldwide exclusive rights to its use.
 This instrument provides an individual profile compared against country averages.

 The dimensions, as described and interpreted in the Culture in the Workplace Questionnaire™, are:

-The most important use of the Culture in the Workplace Questionnaire™ is learning your own cultural profile and how that might compare to others.
-Responses to the questionnaire help to illuminate attitudes and values,and provide a springboard to understanding and discussion of cultural differences and similarities.
+Responses to Culture in the Workplace Questionnaire™ help to illuminate attitudes and values, and provide a springboard to understanding and discussion of cultural differences and similarities.
 The insights are then built upon to create more effective and productive cross-cultural working relationships.
-Global businesses are constantly building bridges across cultural and other boundaries in order to carry out their work more effectively and productively.
-Knowing your own profile will help you learn about others and build those bridges together.